Normandy72/Delivery-Driver/README.md

 ### Driver.cs

 ##### Debud.Log(message);
-output some info into console
+* Output some info into console.
 ##### Time.deltaTime
 * Using `Time.deltaTime` Unity can tell us how long each frame took to execute.
 * When we multiply something by `Time.deltaTime` it makes our game "frame rate independent".